Chicago's South Loop is a vibrant residential, educational and entertainment area with an amazing history.

 Chicago has been the passenger railroad hub of the nation since the Civil War.
 During the height of railroad travel from 1925 through 1969, Chicago had six major interstate passenger railroad stations.

 An unassuming former auto parts store at 2120 South Michigan Avenue in Chicago is now a Mecca and a museum for blues, R&B, and Rock and Roll fans.
 This is the amazing history of Chess Records.

 In the annals of punk rock, the music scenes in three major cities dominate the discussion: London, New York, and—to a much lesser extent—Los Angeles.
 Yet an underappreciated San Francisco band—The Tubes-- had a major impact on the creation of punk rock music.

 A tall, slender, unassuming building in Chicago’s Printer’s Row neighborhood has a remarkable and little-known history.
 The Transportation Building at 600 S. Dearborn-- former headquarters for Eliot Ness and the Untouchables-- became an abandoned building sheltering homeless in the late 1970s...

-This year's college basketball season marks the 50th anniversary of Loyola University Chicago's men's basketball championship.
 The Loyola Ramblers were the first team in college basketball to ignore quotas limiting African American players.

 An architectural tour of Chicago's historic Michigan Avenue Hotels.
 Part Two includes the Hard Rock Chicago, InterContinental, Allerton, and Drake hotels.